KevinHzq/healthdb/README.md

 #> 6  74       4 2015-11-21   999    <NA>     999
 ```

-Here’s how you could use `odcfun` to implement the SUD definition above:
+Here’s how you could use `healthdb` to implement the SUD definition above:

 1. Identify rows contains the target codes in the claim database